sklprogs/LanguageTricks/English.md

 *run under windows*: 278,000 results on the web

-The Corpus of Contemporary American English has twelve records for *run on* Windows and eleven for *run under* Windows.
+The Corpus of Contemporary American English has twelve records for *run on Windows* and eleven for *run under Windows*.
 The British National Corpus shows a decisive preference for the latter, with nine records, against one for the former.

 Originally operating systems would be seen roughly like a set of rules, in which case you ***run under*** a set of rules.
 Nowadays an operating system is seen as a basis for building things upon, like a foundation, in which case you ***run on*** a foundation.
 Both are valid.